Israeli police arrest dozens in night of chaos in Jerusalem

 “After a long series of protests and demonstrations, we have reached the conclusion that without weapons, we cannot liberate our land, protect our holy sites, bringing back our people to their land or maintain our dignity,” he said.

-Associated Press reporters Fares Akram in Gaza City, Gaza Strip, and Ariel Schalit in Jerusalem contributed.
+Associated Press reporters Fares Akram in Gaza City, Gaza Strip, and Ariel Schalit in Jerusalem contributed to this report.